davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-### Running {pivotal-gemfire-name} in a Docker Container
+### Running VMware GemFire in a Docker Container

-Now that you have acquired the {pivotal-gemfire-name} Docker image, you can run {pivotal-gemfire-name} in a Docker container.
-Use the following `docker run` command to start {pivotal-gemfire-name} in a Docker
+Now that you have acquired the VMware GemFire Docker image, you can run VMware GemFire in a Docker container.
+Use the following `docker run` command to start VMware GemFire in a Docker
 container: